Punchline (band): 2008: Just Say Yes and Modern Short Stories

 Punchline's follow-up to 37 Everywhere was recorded in 2007 in two parts.
-Part 1 was recorded at Room Sound Studios in Tempe, Arizona, with the producer Jamie Woolford (formerly of The Stereo and now a member of the band Let Go).
-Part 2 was recorded at Smart Studios in Madison, Wisconsin, with Sean O'Keefe, who had produced Punchline's Action album.
+Part 1 was recorded at Room Sound Studios in Tempe, Arizona with producer Jamie Woolford (formerly of The Stereo and now a member of the band Let Go).
+Part 2 was recorded at Smart Studios in Madison, Wisconsin with Sean O'Keefe, who produced Punchline's album Action.